wuliJerry/vitae/index.md

 ---

 Ruijie Gao is an undergraduate Electrical Engineering student set to graduate in 2025.
-He is passionate about **computer architecture**, **hardware/software co-design**, and **AI accelerators**.
+He is passionate about **computer architecture**, **hardware/software co-design**, and **ML Sys**.
 Ruijie has gained experience under the mentorship of Dr. [Yu Zeng](https://yuzeng2333.github.io) from Princeton University.

-Ruijie prefers using Arch Linux for its power and flexibility, and enjoys hardware design with Chisel as his favored tool.
-In addition to engineering, he also enjoys musicals like Hamilton and Rent.
+Ruijie prefers using [Arch Linux](https://archlinux.org/) for its power and flexibility, and enjoys hardware design with [Chisel](https://www.chisel-lang.org/) as his favored tool.
+In addition to engineering, he also enjoys musicals like _Hamilton_ and _Rent_.
 Ruijie is committed to becoming a professional in computer architecture and aims to contribute significantly to the field of technology.

 ## Publication(s)
 - <u><b>Automatic Generation of Timing Models from RTL for Faster Timing Simulation.</b></u>